 We left Galway the next morning after wandering around the old district of town, doing a bit of shopping and of course finding some geocaches!
 Our route map of Ireland took us east toward the small town of Trim.
 We stayed mostly on the highway this time, to make good time, then ventured back onto the country roads before getting into town.

 While in Trim, we visited Trim Castle – famous for being in the Braveheart movie.
 The area is also known for the famous Hill of Tara.
 This area is full of archaeological artifacts, including burial mounts dating back to 3000 BC!
 The area is also home to Ireland’s own “Stonehenge.”

 We returned to Dublin the next morning, and prepared to head home to the States.
 We thoroughly enjoyed our time driving around Ireland, but certainly wished we had more time.

 More Time Would Always be Better!

 With another week, we could have explore the Wicklow Mountains, perhaps made a stop in famous Cork Ireland, as well as venturing north of Galway in to some truly scenic countryside, and maybe popping into Northern Ireland for a visit to the famous Giant’s Causeway.

-Still, we felt that our driving route map of Ireland showed us some of the best that this country has to offer.
-As you plan your trip, we hope that our journey details, photos and tips will help you decide where you want to go and how you want to spend your time driving in Ireland.
+Still, we felt that our Ireland road trip route map showed us some of the best that this country has to offer.
+When you are planning a trip to Ireland, we hope that this information from our journey, including the details, photos and tips will help you decide where you want to go and how you want to spend your time exploring in Ireland.